Weight hierarchies of a family of linear codes associated with degenerate quadratic forms: Weight Hierarchies of Linear Codes Defined in (2)

 \section{Weight Hierarchies of Linear Codes Defined in (2)}

-By our method, we have successfully settled the weight hierarchies of $C_{D_{a}}$ in the case $a=0.$ However, in this case $a=0,$ the weight hierarchies can be derived from Theorem 18 in \cite{27WW97}.
-So in this section, we are just presenting the weight hierarchies of $C_{D_{a}}, \ a\in \mathbb{F}_{p}^{*}.$
+By our method, we have successfully settled the weight hierarchies of $C_{D^{a}_{f}}.$ In this case $a=0,$ the weight hierarchies can be derived from Theorem 18 in \cite{27WW97}.
+In this section, we will just present the weight hierarchies of $C_{D^{a}_{f}} $ in the case $ a\in \mathbb{F}_{p}^{*}.$